donejs/donejs/docs/guide.md

 ## Message connection

-In this part we will create a messages model that connects to a remote RESTful API and then make the message list update in real-time.
+In this part we will create a messages model that connects to a remote RESTful API and then make the message list receive real-time updates from other clients.

 ### Generate Message model